-Asthma and COPD Treatment Center in Ellington, CT
+Asthma and COPD Treatment Clinic Q&A

 Breathing is the most fundamental function that keeps the human body alive and well.
 There are many complications that lead to difficulty breathing, such as asthma, which is a common disease affecting millions of people around the world.
 Another complication is COPD, or chronic obstructive pulmonary disease.
 If you are having difficulty breathing and you are not sure what could be causing the issue, read this article to better understand the symptoms, then get in touch with a specialist.

 The key to stopping asthma attacks before they start is prevention and long-term control.
 Treatment generally involves learning how to recognize your triggers and taking preventative steps to avoid triggers and to keep symptoms under control.
 In the case of an asthma flare-up, you may need the use of a quick-relief inhaler.

 The main treatment for severe asthma is taking medications that help prevent asthma symptoms.
 These include: